MMagTech/fmTV/README.md

 ## Features

-- **Track Retrieval:** Polls Last.fm for recent tracks.
+- **Track Retrieval:** Polls Last.fm for recent tracks on a set interval.
-- **Video Search and Download:** Searches YouTube for official music videos and downloads them.
+- **Video Search and Download:** Searches YouTube for hihest quality video and audio for a music video and downloads and merges them to .mp4
 - **Metadata Tagging:** Tags downloaded videos with title, artist, album, and genre information.
 - **Logging and Error Handling:** Maintains logs and handles errors gracefully.